Shelley Hack: Career

 In 1987, Hack, a former smoker, was named the national chairperson for the National Lung Association's and American Medical Association's campaign to educate young women on the dangers of cigarette smoking.

-Hack completed a master's degree in business administration from New York Institute of Technology and shortly afterwards (unofficially) retired from acting.
+Hack completed a master's degree in business administration from New York Institute of Technology and shortly afterward (unofficially) retired from acting.

 In October 2000, appearing as herself, Hack returned to the Charlie's Angels Townsend Agency office as a guest host on Biography, which featured profiles of several Charlie's Angels stars during '"Hello Angels Week".
-In January 2008, Hack appeared on The Oprah Winfrey Show.
-The episode, "Classic Americana", featured Hack as Revlon's Charlie perfume model in a 1976 television ad with Bobby Short at the piano.
-"It was a time when women were changing", Hack said; "women looked at [the ad] and said 'I want to be like that.'"
+In January 2008, Hack appeared on The Oprah Winfrey Show in the episode, "Classic Americana", that highlighted Hack as Revlon's Charlie perfume model in a 1976 television ad with Bobby Short at the piano.
+"It was a time when women were changing," Hack said.
+"Women looked at [the ad] and said, 'I want to be like that'."
 Additionally, referring to the Revlon Charlie commercials and Charlie's Angels, she said, "I was lucky.
 There were two things I was in that were about making women feel a little more empowered."

 Hack and her husband Harry Winer are co-presidents of the production company Smash Media, which develops and produces content for motion pictures, television and new media.

-Political Activism
+Political activism

 Shelley Hack became a voting registration and polling station supervisor in the 1997 elections in Bosnia-Herzegovina and produced the first-ever televised presidential debates there as well.
 She also produced the debates in Sarajevo, Mostar, and the two in Banja Luka.
-In 1997, Hack founded the Shelley Hack Media Consultancy (SHMC), where she worked with the largest media conglomerate in Eastern Europe, primarily focused on the television sector for 10 years, creating ethnically diverse television programs in Eastern Europe.
+In 1997, Hack founded the Shelley Hack Media Consultancy (SHMC), where, over the course of ten years, she worked with the largest media conglomerate in Eastern Europe, primarily focused on the television sector, creating ethnically diverse television programs in Eastern Europe.
 She established herself as a media consultant for pre- and post-conflict countries.
 Among her duties was to help spread independent media such as newspapers, radio and television, citing the fact that with autocratic governments, the population is often fed state television, which delivers biased content.
-Additionally, she became a member of the Pacific Council on International Policy (PCIP).
+Additionally, she became a member of the Pacific Council on International Policy (PCIP), which is an independent, non-partisan, membership-based organization dedicated to global engagement.

 Personal life

-Hack has been married to Harry Winer since 1990.
+Hack has been married to film director and university professor Harry Winer since 1990.
 The couple have one child, daughter Devon Rose Winer (b.
 1990).